saltstack/salt/doc/topics/cloud/qs.rst

 Salt Cloud Quickstart
 =====================

-Salt Cloud is built-in to Salt and is configured on and executed from your Salt Master.
-On some platforms, Salt Cloud is installed by the ``salt-cloud`` package.
+Salt Cloud is built-in to Salt, and the easiest way to run Salt Cloud is directly from your Salt Master.
+On most platforms you can install the ``salt-cloud`` package from the same repo that you used to install Salt.

 This quickstart walks you through the basic steps of setting up a cloud host and defining some virtual machines to create.

+.. note:: Salt Cloud has its own process and does not rely on the Salt Master, so it can be installed on a standalone minion instead of your Salt Master.

 Define a Provider
 -----------------
 The first step is to add the credentials for your cloud host.
 Credentials and other settings provided by the cloud host are stored in provider configuration files.
 Provider configurations contain the details needed to connect to a cloud host such as EC2, GCE, Rackspace, etc., and any global options that you want set on your cloud minions (such as the location of your Salt Master).

-On your Salt Master, browse to ``/etc/salt/cloud.providers.d/`` and create a file called ``<provider>.provider.conf``, replacing ``<provider>`` with ``ec2``, ``softlayer``, and so on.
+On your Salt Master, browse to ``/etc/salt/cloud.providers.d/`` and create a file called ``<provider>.conf``, replacing ``<provider>`` with ``ec2``, ``softlayer``, and so on.
 The name helps you identify the contents, and is not important as long as the file ends in ``.conf``.

 Next, browse to the :ref:`Provider specifics <cloud-provider-specifics>` and add any required settings for your cloud host to this file.
 Here is an example for Amazon EC2:

 .. code-block:: yaml